-Between having the kids home for meals and stocking up on beans and rice, it’s safe to say your grocery budget is going to look a lot different this month.
+Between having the kids home for meals and stocking up on beans and rice, it’s safe to say your grocery budget is going to look a lot different these days.
 And that’s okay!
 You might want to move any money that would normally go toward eating out, entertainment or special activities over to your food budget for the time being.
 The most important thing is that you keep your family fed and then go from there with the Four Walls.
 Adjust your budget as you need to right now.

 Look for Work Anywhere

 If you’re out of work because of the coronavirus madness, we know you’re hurting.
 This thing has affected almost every aspect of our lives, and for some of us, even our paycheck.
 But there’s a great place to go when you’re broke—to work!

 Believe it or not, places are hiring right now.
 After announcing they were adding 100,000 jobs back in March, Amazon actually went on to hire 175,000 people.8 And grocery stores like Kroger and Safeway are hiring stockers and cashiers to keep up with all the demand (someone has to restock all that toilet paper, right?).9